bitpay/bitcore/docs/transaction.md

 ## Serialization Checks

-When serializing, the Bitcore library performs a series of checks.
+When serializing, the bitcore library performs a series of checks.
 These can be disabled by providing an object to the `serialize` method with the checks that you'll like to skip.

 * `disableLargeFees` avoids checking that the fee is no more than `Transaction.FEE_PER_KB * Transaction.FEE_SECURITY_MARGIN * size_in_kb`.
 * `disableSmallFees` avoids checking that the fee is less than `Transaction.FEE_PER_KB * size_in_kb / Transaction.FEE_SECURITY_MARGIN`.